apiman/apiman/gateway/platforms/war/standalone/README.md

 ## Dependencies

-  * Since Tomcat (<=8) doesn't provide a CDI implementation, we use JBoss Weld.
   * Currently expects an Elasticsearch instance running on port `localhost:9200` with a cluster named _apiman_.
-In order to get up and running quickly, you can use the ES embedded WAR, but a proper Elasticsearch cluster is strongly recommended.
+    * In order to get up and running quickly, you can use the ES embedded WAR, but a proper Elasticsearch cluster is strongly recommended.

 ## Implementation